fkie-cad/pcapFS/README.md

 The `[decode]` section can be used to provide custom protocol parsing and decoding rules.
 That is, you can tell pcapFS which parser to use for connections meeting given criteria.
 The example config above defines four rules, two for XOR decoding, one for SSL and one for Cobalt Strike.
 As the `properties` key implies, you can use pcapFS properties to define your decoding rules.
-In case of the SSL example above, all connections from source IP 1.2.3.4 and source Port 8080 would be parsed with the SSL protocol parser.
+In case of the SSL example above, all connections from source IP 1.2.3.4 and source port 8080 would be parsed with the SSL protocol parser.
 For XOR we defined two rules both stating that connection meeting the criteria should be parsed with the XOR parser: the first one matches all connections from source IP 1.2.3.4 to destination IP 4.3.2.1 and destination port 2345, the second one matches all UDP "connections" from source port 1111 to destination port 2222.